augarrett/AUKTAVIANG_MINIPROJECT/README.md

 3) Segementing the VPC to smaller networks across different AZ's.
 This will allow for adding autoscaling group to enhance and map out reliability and help with disaster recovery
 4) Add loadbalancer to properly distribute traffic to nodes
 5) Add ssl for secure transport with server.
 (Can use letsencrypt with a DNS server)
 6) Using a front end framework to allow enabling testing of client code.
-(Can use react for front end development Jest.
-Jest is bundled with React)
+(Can use react for front end development and Jest for testing since Jest is bundled with React)
 7) Stress/negative testing
 8) Add logging to help diagnose problems
 9) Enable monitoring.
 Can use cloud trail and cloudwatch